Klingri/Vortex.Plus/README.md

 ## License
 - Distributed under the **MIT License**.
 See `LICENSE` for more information.
-- Special thanks to our early contributors: **Atharv and Klingri.**
+- Special thanks to our early contributors: **Others and Klingri.**

 ---